MasterCard007/ithmb2jpg-converter/README.md

 Enter the path to the folder containing .ithmb files: /path/to/ithmb/files Enter the path to the output folder: /path/to/output Found 10 .ithmb files.
-[Progress bars for validation and conversion] Conversion summary:
+[Progress bars for scanning and conversion]
+Conversion summary:
 Successfully converted: 8 files
   - file1.ithmb: 20 images
   - file2.ithmb: 15 images
 Error summary:
-Invalid file structure: 2 occurrences
+No JPEG found: 2 occurrences
   - file9.ithmb
   - file10.ithmb
 ```